eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Add to Codewind](./images/remoteeclipse/existingProject.png)

 3\.
-Codewind prompts you to confirm the project type identified as NodeJS:
+Codewind prompts you to confirm the project type identified as `NodeJS`:

 ![Confirm Project Type](./images/remoteeclipse/confirmProjectType.png)

 4\.
 Click `Next`.

 The project files are copied over to the Codewind server and the new `myFirstNodeProject` appears in the Codewind panel.
-Codewind builds your application code and Docker image, and moments later, the project image is uploaded to DockerHub and used by your cloud deployment to provision a new pod:
+Codewind builds your application code and Docker image, and moments later, the project image is uploaded to Docker Hub and used by your cloud deployment to provision a new pod:

 ![Build Success](./images/remoteeclipse/buildSuccess.png)